Shopping for BBQ Gear? Start Here!

 The hamburger was not an American invention.
 Nor German.
 Ground meat has been around forever and the cornerstone of sausage production for centuries.

-Chopped or scraped meat has been around probably since soon after man began eating meat, and shaping it into a patty or stuffing it in a casing is the story of sausage, mentions of which go back to early Greece.
+Chopped or scraped meat has been around probably since soon after man began eating meat.
+Shaping it into a patty or stuffing it in a casing is the story of sausage, mentions of which go back to early Greece.
 Homer’s Odyssey contains mentions of sausage.

 The Hamburg Steak, a ground beef sausage served without a casing on a plate, is the most direct ancestor of the modern hamburger, and it may have first been made in Hamburg, Germany in the 1300s.
 Nobody’s left to say for sure.